kubernetes/test-infra/config/jobs/README.md

   kubernetes e2e tests less susceptible to flakes
 - [`preset-aws-credentials: "true"`] ensures the prowjob has AWS credentials for kops tests in a well known location, with an env var pointint to it
+- [the default preset with no labels] is used to set the `GOPROXY` env var for all jobs by default

 ## Job Examples